Skip to content

 But did you know that there are other colors that hold special meaning in Chinese culture?

 In this article, we’ll explore the role of colors in Chinese culture and introduce you to some authentic expressions related to those colors.
-By the end, you’ll have a deeper understanding of Chinese culture and be able to impress your friends with your newfound knowledge!
+By the end, you’ll have a deeper understanding of Chinese culture and be able to impress your Chinese friends with your newfound understanding of their culture!

 #1 红色 / 紫色(hónɡsè / zǐsè)Red / Purple